Waitlist for league opening

 The object of the game is to win a race in an F1 style race car.
 Doing that requires the following:

 1) Build a car.
-You are allotted points that can be put towards categories that include top speed, start speed, acceleration, deceleration, wear, and skill.
+You are allotted points (typically 2) that can be put towards categories that include top speed, start speed, acceleration, deceleration, wear, and skill.

 2) Race.
 Every turn you will determine your speed & plot a course on the track.
 This is done simultaneously with the other racers.
 The car in front (with some tiebreakers if necessary) will move first, followed by the rest.
 In the PBEM game, all players will send their plots to the RM (race marshall) for adjudication, a slightly different process than the live version.
 There are special rules for slipstreaming, passing, and blocking.
 And of course there is always the potential for spinouts and crashes!